kaifang98/tq_22/Cloud/README.md

 `Edge Computing`

 ##
-What is Accenture doing to demonstrate our commitment to the Cloud space?
+What is A doing to demonstrate our commitment to the Cloud space?
 `shifting the responsibility for building Cloud solutions to our clients`

 ##
 An international fast-food chain is looking for opportunities to leverage the Cloud to gain insights into customer data, including location, and order patterns.
-The client has engaged Accenture to help create customer-focused experiences, including promotions.
+The client has engaged A to help create customer-focused experiences, including promotions.

-They need Accenture's help with this campaign and to create a unique user experience for all their customers.
+They need A's help with this campaign and to create a unique user experience for all their customers.

 Which technology, when partnered with Cloud, would allow this to occur?
 `Artificial Intelligence`